 What are minerals?

 Minerals are inorganic substances found in soils and rocks and are essential nutrients the body needs to survive and carry out daily functions and processes.
 We get minerals by eating plants that absorb them from the earth and by eating meat from animals that graze on plants.

 Potassium is responsible for regulating the amount of fluid in your blood and body tissue.
-That’s important to your hearing health because fluid in the inner ear, that part of the ear that translates the noises we hear into electrical impulses the brain interprets as sound, is dependent upon a rich supply of potassium.
-As we age, those levels naturally drop which could contribute to presbycusis — or age-related hearing loss.
+That can be important to your hearing health because fluid in the inner ear, that part of the ear that translates the noises we hear into electrical impulses the brain interprets as sound, is dependent upon a rich supply of potassium.
+As we age, those levels naturally drop which could be a contributing factor for presbycusis — or age-related hearing loss.

 Potassium-rich foods include: potatoes, spinach, lima beans, tomatoes, raisins, apricots, bananas, melons, oranges, yogurt and milk.
 With springtime picnics marking the calendar, think about making your favorite potato salad or bring along a fruit salad with citrus and melons for tasty and potassium-rich side dishes.

 Research conducted at the University of Michigan Kresge Hearing Research Institute has shown that people pretreated with magnesium (along with Vitamins A, C, and E) were protected from noise-related hearing loss.
 Scientists believe this is because magnesium combats the effects of free radicals emitted during loud noises — almost like a protective barrier for the delicate hair cells in the inner ear.
 Also, lack of adequate magnesium in the inner ear causes the blood vessels to shrink, depriving it of valuable oxygen.

 Foods rich in magnesium include fruits and vegetables such as bananas, artichokes, potatoes, spinach, tomatoes and broccoli.
 Spring is the perfect time for fresh artichokes.
 Cook them in boiling water 20-30 minutes and serve them with warmed butter or a cool dill yogurt dip.
 Bonus — the yogurt dip will provide potassium too!